-Based on field survey data, the relationship between herbaceous AGB and vegetation water content (Figure 2) revealed a significant correlation ( $r^2 = 0.94$ , P < 0.001).
-Related studies have shown that grass biophysical parameters such as leaf area index are related to liquid water content (Hunt and Rock 1989; Roberts et al. 1997, 2004).
-Numata et al. (2008) indicated water absorption spectra between 1100 and 1250 nm had a significant correlation with canopy water content and suggested the use of water absorption features (i.e., water absorption depth and water absorption area) may improve the accuracy of biomass estimation.
-Therefore, the hypothesis that an index that closely correlates to water content may also exhibit strong correlation with herbaceous AGB was tested.
+Based on field survey data, the relationship between herbaceous AGB and vegetation water content (Fig. 2) revealed a significant correlation (r^2 = 0.94, p < 0.001).
+Related studies have shown that grass biophysical parameters such as leaf area index are related to liquid water content (Hunt and Rock, 1989; Roberts et al., 1997, 2004).
+Numata et al. (2008) indicated water absorption spectra between 1100 and 1250 nm had a significant correlation with canopy water content and suggested that the use of water absorption features (i.e., water absorption depth and water absorption area) may improve the accuracy of biomass estimation.
+Therefore, the hypothesis that an index